FreeClimbAPI/Java-Make-A-Queue-How-To-Guide/README.md

-# Node - Make a Queue Tutorial
+# Java - Make a Queue Tutorial

 This project serves as a guide to help you build an application with Persephony.
 Specifically, the project will:

-- Makes a call queue
+- Makes a queue which can be used to enqueue callers
-- Get the details of the queue

 ## Setting up your new app within your Persephony account